openSUSE/suse-vscode-doc/README.md

 * `~/.config/Code/User/` (VSCode)
 * `~/.config/VSCodium/User/` (VSCodium)

-Workspace configuration files apply settings to the current workspace (directory) only and have precedence over user settings.
-They are stored in the `.vscode` subdirectory of the project.
+Settings in the current project's workspace take precedence over user settings.
+The project's workspace settings are stored in the `.vscode` subdirectory.

 You can find my collection of configuration files for VSCode at https://github.com/openSUSE/suse-vscode-doc -- feel free to add you suggestions